djconnolly27/language-playground/README.md

 #### Languages Covered:

+1. Haskell -> I hope to learn some functional programming and get better with recursion.

-1. Ruby on Rails
+2. Ruby on Rails

-2. Golang
+3. Golang